-Engineers have unique skills that give them the potential to be highly competent business leaders.
+In our interconnected and complex world, leaders are faced with both internal and external stakeholders.
+Problems have to be solved within complex networks of stakeholders, each with their own dynamics, interests, perspectives and power.
 As leaders, engineers have clear advantages: they are analytical, technically skilled, project-based, good with numbers and well-used to problem-solving.
 However, engineers cannot rely on this skillset alone when exercising leadership in today's world.
-Problems have to be solved within complex networks of stakeholders, each with their own dynamics, interests, perspectives and power.

 What you'll learn

-- How to encourage multiple stakeholders with different interests to cooperate
+- How to apply an influencing mindset to encourage multiple stakeholders with different interests to cooperate

 - How to recognize team dynamics, define roles and norms, and handle both individual and team issues, including motivating group members